m-miller/resume-template/README.md

 ## How to use
 - Click the `Use this template` button, and create a new repository, follow the Create New Repository prompts

+- Set the Action Secret.
+You only need to do this once.
+Create a Repository Secret in Settings > Secrets and variables > Actions.
+Make sure to set the permissions to Read and Write, click save.

 - Update [name.txt](name.txt) with your name with an underscore between first, last: `First_Last`.
 This will be the name of the PDF and docx files, followed by `_resume`.

 - Update [resume.md](resume.md) with your desired content.